As an Amazon seller, it’s a competitive market out there.

 - The Web App and Extension

-They offer these different packages as a pay monthly or pay yearly subscription, where you can save 50% buy paying yearly.
+They offer these different packages as pay monthly or pay a yearly subscription, remember with my coupon; you can save more than 60%!

 Whenever there is a free trial or a refund policy like this, I’ll always give it a look, even if it’s something I’m not initially that interested in.